iAdramelk/blog/content/blog/2019-04-18-april-19-dvc-heartbeat.md

 <external-link
 href="https://github.com/EthicalML/state-of-mlops-2019"
-title='The state of machine learning operations' description="Contribute to EthicalML/state-of-mlops-2019 development by creating an account on GitHub." link='github.com' image='/uploads/images/2019-04-18/the-state-of-machine-learning-operations.jpeg' />
+title="The state of machine learning operations" description="Contribute to EthicalML/state-of-mlops-2019 development by creating an account on GitHub." link="github.com" image="/uploads/images/2019-04-18/the-state-of-machine-learning-operations.jpeg" />

 A short (only 8 minutes!) and inspiring talk by Alejandro Saucedo at FOSDEM.
 Alejandro covers the key trends in machine learning operations, as well as most